Building The Perfect Rafter Part IV

 To make the 45 degree bevel cuts we used our Dewalt 12-inch Double Bevel Sliding Compound Mitre Saw.

 This saw was one of the tools on my “must haves” list.
-I’ll post a link for the saw below that will constantly update itself to give you current lowest price.
+You can CLICK the image below and It’ll give you the latest, lowest price we could find on Amazon.

 Completing the living room end gable framing.